Course overview

 Course structure

-To complete the Bachelor of Construction Management (Honours), students must attain 32 credit points, which must include the following:
+To complete the Bachelor of Construction Management (Honours), you must pass 32 credit points.
+This includes:

 29